-We are actively seeking GEMS sponsors for the Spring!
-Contact the Whitaker Center
+We are actively seeking GEMS sponsors for the future events!
+Contact the Whitaker

-Acceptance is provided on a first come, first served basis with priority given to first time participants.
+Registration is provided on a first come, first served basis with priority given to first time participants.
 You will receive a confirmation email after you register online.
 Please check here for registration dates and times.
 We cannot guarantee space as the event fills up quickly.

 A special thank you to present and past sponsors, dedicated teachers, FGCU students and faculty who have helped to make this program great for our middle school girls!

 Information about GEMSToggle More Info

 At the Schulze Summer STEM Institute for Teachers Workshop for K-12 educators, participants will be immersed in the research-based practice of writing and facilitating engaging inquiry-based STEM activities focusing on the SW Florida environment.
 Inquiry-based pedagogies have been shown to improve student engagement, comprehension, and retention.
 The workshop infuses technology into the week by integrating Probeware (Vernier Labquest 2), coding basics, into classroom and field instruction.
 FGCU faculty from the College of Education and the College of Arts and Sciences and Conservancy Staff bring a balance of expertise to you during the workshop week.

 The Schulze Summer STEM Institute for Teachers workshops are developed through collaboration between the Conservancy of Southwest Florida education staff, Whitaker Center FGCU faculty associates, Vester Marine Field Station, and Lehigh Elementary STEM faculty.